Does Rural High-Speed Internet Really Work?

 The antenna or small dish is then connected to the router in your home using a regular CAT5 cable.
 Chances are you already have one in your home.
 This makes fixed internet easy to install and set-up.

-As long as the signals “view” isn’t blocked, fixed internet speeds are fast and reliable.
+As long as the signal's “view” isn’t blocked, fixed internet speeds are fast and reliable.
 And unlike other rural high-speed internet options, fixed wireless often has speeds faster than cable because they are fed by fiber lines.
-And some fixed wireless plans like the one's at Wavedirect offer unlimited data plans.
+And some fixed wireless plans like the on's at Wavedirect offer unlimited data plans.

 Fixed wireless internet is an excellent option to be able to fully enjoy your at-home internet experience.